lamdor/evernote-mode/README.md

 You'll need to get a production developer token from [Evernote][4] and in Emacs set the custom variable `evernote-developer-token`.
-If `evernote-mode` is loaded this can be done easily with 'M-x customize-group evernote`.
+If `evernote-mode` is loaded this can be done easily with `M-x customize-group evernote`.

 [1]: http://code.google.com/p/emacs-evernote-mode/ "Original source"